cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cmd5.md

 ## CMD5

 Python's CMD (<https://docs.python.org/2/library/cmd.html>) is a very useful package to create command line shells.
-However it does not allow the dynamic integration of newly defined commands.
+However, it does not allow the dynamic integration of newly defined commands.
 Furthermore, additions to CMD need to be done within the same source tree.
 To simplify developing commands by a number of people and to have a dynamic plugin mechanism, we developed cmd5.
-It is a rewrite on our earlier efforts in cloudmesh client and cmd3.
+It is a rewrite of our earlier efforts in cloudmesh client and cmd3.

 ### Resources

-The source code for cmd5 is located in github:
+The source code for cmd5 is located in GitHub:

 * <https://github.com/cloudmesh/cmd5>

-We have discussed in @sec:cloudmesh-cms-install how to install cloudmesh as developer and have access to the source code in a directory called `cm`.
+We have discussed in @sec:cloudmesh-cms-install how to install cloudmesh as a developer and have access to the source code in a directory called `cm`.
 As you read this document we assume you are a developer and can skip the next section.